JediMester/kafka-tech-test/README.md

 - Connect split: each worker uses a single broker endpoint to enforce the “writer only” vs “reader only” requirement.

-- Forwarder uses a simple “consumer→producer” pipe to route demo-input → demo-output.
+- Forwarder uses a simple “consumer -> producer” pipe to route demo-input -> demo-output.

 - Healthchecks and startup waits reduce race conditions in local Compose environments.